Q) Find the ratio in which the line segment joining the points (5, 3) and (–1, 6) is divided by Y-axis.

 P (X,Y) = (\frac{m_1 \times_2 + m_2 \times_1}{m_1 + m_2}, \frac{m_1 Y_2 + m_2 Y_1}{m_1 + m_2})

-here, point divides the line in ratio of m1 : m2
+here, the point divides the line in the ratio of m1 : m2

 coordinates of dividing point (x, y) = (\frac{m (- 1) + n (5)}{m + n}, \frac{m (6) + n (3)}{m + n})